AdobeDocs/adobeio-auth/OAuth2.0Endpoints/samples/adobe-auth-node/readme.md

-# Adobe OAuth 2.0 Example: Node.js
+# OAuth 2.0 Example: Node.js

 This sample app will show you how to implement Adobe OAuth 2.0 using Node.js.